vaibhavpareek/vulnorator/README.md

 [![version](https://img.shields.io/badge/version-1.0.1-blue.svg)](https://github.com/vaibhavpareek/vulnorator/)
 <img src="https://img.shields.io/badge/made%20with-python-green.svg" alt="made with python">

-*Vulnorator is a Linux based tool written in Python.
+*Vulnorator is a Linux based TUI tool written in Python.
 It had been developed in order to aid in about learning penetration testing and different types of vulnerabilities.\
 Vulnorator also assists during the initial phases of penetration testing such as: information gathering, scanning and automatic enumeration thanks to its awesome user driven module.
 Additionally it also helps you learn about the vulnerabilites, each divided into very specific categories.*

 ## PreRequisite : Hardware :